Kesar Jawalga

 Kesar Jawalga is a village in Maharashtra, India.
 It is located in Umarga Taluka in Osmanabad district.
 The village resides in the Marathwada region, and falls under the supervision of the Aurangabad division.
 Located 81 km towards south from the district headquarters Osmanabad, the village is also 25 km from Umarga and 477 km from the state capital Mumbai.

 Demographics

 According to the 2011 Indian census, the village of Kesar Jawalga had a population of 4818, with an average literacy rate of 47.75%.
 With male literacy being 67.1%, with female literacy being 28.4%.
-The main language spoken here is Kannada.
+The main language spoken here is Marathi.

+And secondary language is Kannada And Hindi.